 - Eat lunch at Fields Dining Room with your trip members

-- Meet back up with your trip at the gear warehouse and depart campus!
+- Meet back up with your trip at the gear warehouse, load up your vehicles with gear and supplies, and depart campus!

 POST-TRIP AND RESIDENCE HALL CHECK-IN:

 When will I be back on campus?
-When can I move into my dorm?
+When can I move into my residence hall?

 When can I see my family and friends?

 If you have family or friends in Portland and they’d like to see you the evening you arrive, let them know you should be free around 8:00 PM (depending on your specific trip logistics, you might be done earlier than 8:00 PM).
-The best way for them to find you would be for you to access your cell phone after you are finished cleaning up for your trip.
+The best way for them to find you would be for you to access your cell phone after you and your group are finished unloading and cleaning up from your trip.

 Wednesday morning clean-up and move-in:

-On Wednesday morning, you’ll have breakfast with your NST (New Student Trip) group in Fields Dining Hall, then head up to clean up your gear at our equipment warehouse (Sequoia building).
+On Wednesday morning, you can have breakfast with your NST (New Student Trip) group in Fields Dining Hall, then head up to Sequoia, the College Outdoors gear warehouse, to finish any clean up or check in of your gear.
 Expect to be done with gear cleanup by 11:00 AM at the latest.
 You’ll be free to continue unpacking your room at that time.